 Yachts have separated crew accommodation and crew eat separately from guests.
 Every member of the crew (including the ones you don’t see) will be working hard to ensure you have the best possible time on board, so it’s good manners to respect their accommodation.

 It is customary to tip crew 10-15% of the charter cost in recognition of good service.
-The tip should be handed to the Captain at the end of the charter to be divided between the crew, it’s likely that you won’t see some crew that work behind the scenes, nevertheless they are instrumental to keeping the yacht running to a high standard, such as the engineers you can thank for your internet, electricity and lighting!
+The tip should be handed to the Captain at the end of the charter to be divided among the crew, it’s likely that you won’t see some crew that work behind the scenes, nevertheless they are instrumental to keeping the yacht running to a high standard, such as the engineers you can thank for your internet, electricity and lighting!

 Some charter guests like to take their crew, sometimes just the Captain, ashore for dinner one evening.
 This is however not expected, so please don’t feel obliged to offer.
 Also, don’t be surprised if your offer is politely declined, it’s likely to be because the crew is busy behind the scenes.